unrealwork/axibase-collector/atsd-install.md

 docker logs -f atsd
 ```

-You should see **All steps completed** message at the end of the start.log.
+You should see _ATSD start completed_ message at the end of the start.log.

 ## Launch Parameters